• Skip to primary navigation

 Before cooking, prepare your ingredients.

-Drain and rinse the butterbeans that have soaked overnight.
+• Drain and rinse the butterbeans that have soaked overnight.

-Roughly dice the onions.
+• Roughly dice the onions.

-Peel the garlic and cut in half
+• Peel the garlic and cut it in half.

-Dice the tomatoes
+• Dice the tomatoes

 Butterbean stew ingredients in pot ready to cook

-Bring to a boil and once boiling, turn the heat down.
+Bring to a boil, and once boiling, turn the heat down.
 Put a lid on the pot, and simmer for thirty minutes.
 Add more water if necessary and stir occasionally.

 Once the butterbeans are soft, season the stew with salt and pepper to taste.
 Cover again and cook for a further five minutes.